armazopu/armazopu.github.io/README.md

 ## Enable Cloudflare

-On the Cloudflare site, on the DNS tab for your site, click the gray icon under Status to make the cloud go orange.
+On the Cloudflare site, on the **DNS** tab for your site, click the gray icon under Status to make the cloud go orange.
 This means Cloudflare is active for HTTP proxying as well as DNS resolution.

 ![Cloudflare active for HTTP as well as DNS](ss786.png)

-Go to the Crypto tab.
-Set SSL to Off.
-Then set SSL back to Full.
+Go to the **Crypto** tab.
+Set SSL to **Off**.
+Then set SSL back to **Full**.
 Make sure you see Universal SSL Status: Active Certificate.

 ## Client